Believe, Teach, Confess

 The Bible teaches that those who unworthily (that is, in a manner other than explained above) eat and drink our Lord's body and blood in the bread and wine do so to their great harm.
 Also, because we care deeply about all people and because Holy Communion is a confession of the faith which is confessed at this altar and preached from our pulpit, our congregation has the responsibility to ensure that all who commune together understand what God's Word teaches about the Lord's Supper.

-Any who are not yet instructed, in doubt, or who hold to a confession and teaching other than that of this congregation and Lutheran Church-Canada, and yet desire to receive the Sacrament, are asked first to speak with one of our pastors.
+Holy Communion is for those who are Baptized and Confirmed in the Faith and who are members of this, or a sister, Lutheran Church-Canada Congregation or a Synod that we are in fellowship with.
+Any who are not yet instructed, in doubt, or who hold to a confession and teaching other than that of this congregation and Lutheran Church-Canada, and yet desire to receive the Sacrament, are asked first to speak with one of our pastors for guidance and pastoral care.

 You are welcome to join us for worship in one of our two weeklySunday Services or at our Wednesday evening prayer service on the first Wednesday of the month.